Monkhsukh/ai_pipert/README.md

-AI using Pipert real-time video processing
+Real-time object detection from video using AI

 What is Pipert : Real-Time meets High-Delay: A hybrid scheduling and dataflow framework for DSP applications, developed at ELTE University, Budapest.